api docs

 The Unfair Library API gives product teams, researchers, and developers structured access to supplement and intervention data backed by graded evidence.

-Use it to power supplement detail pages, rank interventions by outcome, or build discovery experiences on top of the full intervention-outcome graph.
+Use it to power supplement detail pages, rank interventions by outcome, screen supplement safety, or build discovery experiences on top of the full intervention-outcome graph.

 Four core concepts drive everything in the API: